theboywho/occusim/README.md

 # Installation

 ## HACS
-Add this repo to 'Customer Repositories' in HACS.
+Add this repo to 'Custom Repositories' in HACS.

 ## Manual